fourtytoo/amethyst/README.md

 The REST API will, by default, answer at `http://localhost:3000/api/...`.

+Amethyst follows quite closely the Quartz library API.
+If you are familiar with it you should be familiar with Amethyst as well.
 There is a Swagger answering at `http://localhost:3000/docs`.
 There, you should get most if not all the info you need to start using the API.

 ## Extension